 A well-run bank that acts sustainably and responsibly has a positive impact on the economy in general.
-This applies to direct economic effects, such as paying corporate tax,
+This applies to direct economic effects, such as paying corporate tax, as well as indirect effects.

-With a sustainable business model, Handelsbanken wants to be part of financial solutions for people and companies.
-Regardless of cyclical fluctuations, changes in the business environment and financial crises, the Bank aims to not be involved in short-term speculation but rather make investments that create long-term value. as well as indirect effects.
 For example, the conditions under which the Bank lends money can make a huge difference, to both the individual and society.
 In all markets it serves, Handelsbanken finances growth and helps increase employment by providing financing for companies.
 For example, Handelsbanken is the largest corporate lender in Sweden, and more than one-fifth of household mortgages in Sweden are financed by the Handelsbanken Group.